Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 }' > parameters_scenario1.json
 ```

-You can use *code* editor in Azure Cloud Shell to check parameters_scenario1.json file.
+You can use the *code* editor in Azure Cloud Shell to check parameters_scenario1.json file.

 ```bash
 code parameters_scenario1.json